 Every relationship with a narcissist starts with a game of entrapment.
 This is a deliberate, deceptive ploy to recruit you as ‘narcissistic supply’ (a source of unwavering attention, adoration, adulation, applause, etc.).

 The narcissist views you as a potential ‘investment’.
-If you are deemed viable (subservient, attractive, talented, gullible), you will be charmed off your feet as he presents himself as everything you’ve ever wanted in a partner.
+If you are deemed viable (compliant, attractive, talented, resourceful), you will be charmed off your feet as he presents himself as everything you’ve ever wanted in a partner.